-Dr. Perri helps many different Spring-area patients seeking wart treatment.
+Dr. Perri helps many different patients seeking wart treatment.
 When the patient initially visits the office, the primary focus is on diagnosis and treatment.
 Once treatment begins to work, however, and the patient is thrilled to see the wart fading away, Dr. Perri receives another common question—“how can I prevent this from happening again?”

 What Warts Are and How They Develop